Skip to content

 #2.
 Update VIZIO OS Firmware

 Go to Settings > System > Check for Updates.
 If an update is available, install it and let the TV reboot.
-The post-Walmart acquisition firmware builds addressed several known performance regressions.
+Vizio’s release notes states that the post-2024 firmware builds addressed several known performance regressions tied to the VIZIO OS transition.
+The 11.x series in particular fixed RAM management issues that caused progressive slowdown over multiple days of use.

 While you’re there, toggle Automatic Updates to On so the TV stays current without manual checks.